 - 6.1 Employee 'Work Groups' will ensure that employees work as a team with their Supervisor/Leading Hands to meet the goals of the business.
 The Work Groups will be involved in activities including the development of workplace safety improvement plans, developing employee skill and competency levels, job and skill sharing and the resolution of workplace issues. - 6.2 The Leading Hand will assist and allocate work roles to group members, and will be responsible for ensuring that each team member has access to necessary training and experience to enable the optimal performance of the Work Group.
-Refer to Attachment 6 for the Job Description for a Leading Hand (Maintenance).
+Refer to Attachment 6 for the Job Description for a Leading Hand (Operations). - 6.3 Employees may be transferred and/or rotated between any areas of the Glastonbury Avenue site.